martoc/martoc.github.io/_posts/2019-10-27-aws-auth-console-otp.md

 ---
-title: Using aws-cli and MFA from the terminal
+title: Using aws-cli and oathtool
-subtitle: Configuring account and oathtool
+subtitle: Seamlessly two-factor authentication for the AWS CLI
 layout: post
 author: martoc
 image: https://martoc.london/blog/images/aws.png
 ---

-Installing oath-toolkit and configuring the AWS CLI to get OTP dynamically.
+Using two factor authentication with the AWS CLI is sometimes a pain, you need to get a new token every N minutes then parse the result of this operation and create the corresponding environment variables, I've installed the oath-toolkit and configured the AWS CLI to get these OTP dynamically.

 # Steps